martinschonger/aerdg/README.md

 # Algorithm Engineering for Repartitioning Dynamic Graphs

-This project was created as part of my Bachelor's Thesis in Informatics _Algorithm Engineering for Repartitioning Dynamic Graphs_ at TU Munich.
-[Please contact martin.schonger(at)tum.de to obtain a copy.]
+This project was created as part of my Bachelor's Thesis in Informatics at the Technical University of Munich, titled _Algorithm Engineering for Repartitioning Dynamic Graphs_.
+The final thesis is available at [thesis.pdf](thesis.pdf).

 ## HOPage in code
 ```cpp